ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 (Alternatively, the HNA is configured with an ACL from which Synchronization Channel connections will originate)

 The Control Channel and the Synchronization Channel respectively follow {{!RFC7858}} and {{!RFC9103}} guidelines.
-The highest level of privacy provided by {{!RFC9103}} SHOULD be enforced.
-As noted in {{!RFC9103}}, some level of privacy may be relaxed, by not protecting the existence of the zone.This MAY involve a mix of exchanges protected by TLS and exchanges not protected by TLS.
-This MAY be handled by a off-line agreement between the DM and HNA as well as with the use of RCODES defined in Section 7.8 of {{!RFC9103}}.

 The DNS protocol is subject to reflection attacks, however, these attacks are largely applicable when DNS is carried over UDP.
 The interfaces between the HNA and DM are using TLS over TCP, which prevents such reflection attacks.